 This is my house.
-I'm hanging plastic spider webs and plastic jack o'lanterns in the lavender bush because they're the most bog-standard decorations in the world.
+I'm hanging plastic spider webs and plastic jack-o'-lanterns in my lavender bush because they're the most basic decorations in the world.
 This is how I'll start, and just ramp it up a little every day.

 Four Days Before Halloween

-The next day I got my mate Simon over and we made actual jack o'lanterns.
-One butternut and one kent, for anyone wondering.
+The next day, my friend Simon and I made actual jack-o'-lanterns.
+We carved one butternut squash and one kent squash, for anyone wondering.
 Then I painted some spooky blood pouring out of Kent's eyes.

-Here's one for the Radiohead fans.
-It's Simon's butternut, whittled into one of those Radiohead monkey things with the teeth.
-Then we lit the candles, which flickered as a wind got up in the trees.
+Here's one for the Radiohead fans: It's Simon's butternut carving, whittled into one of those Radiohead monkey things with the teeth.
+Then we lit the candles, which flickered as the evening wind began to blow.
 Things were coming along nicely.

 Three Days Before Halloween

-It was time to change gears.
-That meant ditching the traditional Halloween ghost/vampire/Michael Jackson mythology for something that's actually scary and actually exists in suburbia.
-And that's serial killers.
+It was time to switch gears.
+That meant ditching the traditional Halloween ghost, vampires, and Michael Jackson mythology for something that's actually scary and actually exists in suburbia: serial killers.

 I found this old mattress in an alley behind the house and covered it in fake blood.
-Also, hat tip to the 90s show TV Nation for the idea.
-Then I put the bloody mattress out with the bins and waited to see what would happen.
+Also, big thanks to the 90s show TV Nation for the idea.
+Then I put the bloody mattress out with the garbage and waited to see what would happen.

-The next morning, about 6 AM, I watched the garbage guy pause at the mattress for about one second before he shrugged and grabbed my bins.
+The next morning, around 6 AM, I watched the garbage guy pause at the mattress for about one second before he shrugged and grabbed my garbage.
 "Hey!"
 I yelled, stepping out from behind the lavender.
 "Do you think the mattress is spooky?"
 The garbage guy gave me a look.
-"Nah mate, I've seen worse."
-And then he wouldn't take the mattress because it was too big.
+"Nah, dude, I've seen worse."
+He wouldn't take the mattress because it was too big.

 Two Days Before Halloween

-It was time for business.
-Real business.
-So I went to Vic Markets and got myself two pigs' heads from the butcher.
-And guess how much a pig's head costs?
+It was time to get down to business.
+So I went to the store and got myself two pigs' heads from the butcher.
+Guess how much a pig's head costs?
 It's $5!
-Apparently the market for pigs' heads has really gone down the toilet.
+Apparently, the market for pigs' heads has really gone down the toilet.

 I put the first guy on a stake.

-And I put the second guy on the gate post, but again no one was scared.
+I put the second head on the gate post, but again, no one was scared.
 These are some Airbnb guests from next door who had no prior knowledge of my general character.
-For all they knew this was what I was like 24/7, 365 days of year.
+For all they knew, this was what I was like 24/7, 365 days of the year.
 But they didn't care.
 They just kept pointing at the head and laughing.
 Even when I turned off the house lights and walked down the street I could see people stopping and laughing.
 One couple took a selfie with the head on a stake.
 It was strange.

 The Last Day Before Halloween

-These guys live across the road.
-Again, they weren't concerned about the sign but just curious about why I was so into Halloween.
-"It's for a article I'm writing," I explained, wanting to squash the idea that I'm a 31-year-old who just LOVES halloween.
+These guys live across the street.
+Again, they weren't concerned about the sign but just curious as to why I was so into Halloween.
+"It's for an article I'm writing," I explained, wanting to squash the idea that I'm a 31-year-old who just LOVES Halloween.
 "Oh," said the dad.
-"We saw the pigs' heads and we thought 'this guy is keen.'"
+"We saw the pigs' heads, and we thought, This guy is obsessed with Halloween."

 It got dark and still nothing happened.
 It started to rain.
-By around 10:00 PM I got sick of lurking around and went to bed.
-And now as I'm writing this, it's Halloween and my decorations are still all up and tonight actual children will come to my house and ask for candy.
+By around 10:00 PM, I got sick of lurking around and went to bed.
+It's Halloween as I'm writing this.
+My decorations are still all up, and tonight actual children will come to my house and ask for candy.
 This seems weird, and I didn't expect to actually need candy.
 I'd better buy some after work.